DmitryOlshansky/no-bullshit-elastic/wall_of_shame.md

  My favorite "Cold lay" - finds "lay me down" -> some other track that is not even "prefix correct" for my query!
  On the other hand Yandex music would first finds some "Cold ..." band which is fine actually.

- ### Pocket (former "Read it later")
+ ### Pocket.
+Former "Read it later" as of _2018

- Does only stupid prefix search, it's called `strncmp` on `strlen` of your query, i.e. even in low-level C it's trivial.
+ Does only plain stupid prefix search.
+Not even substring!!!

+ It's called `strncmp` using `strlen` of smallest of 2 strings, i.e. even in low-level C it's trivial.
- It's not event a search sadly but advertised as such.
+ It's not even a search but sadly input box is advertised as such.